marcoverpas/SFC-models-R/README.md

 # SFC-toy-models-R

 SFC and other (discrete-time) toy models created using `R`.
-A continuous-time prototype of *Model SIM* is [now available](https://github.com/marcoverpas/SFC-models-R/blob/master/SIM%20A%20continuous%20time.R).
+A continuous-time prototype of *Model SIM* is [now available](https://github.com/marcoverpas/SFC-models-R/blob/master/SIM%20A%20continuous%20time.R). :new:

 If you are interested in SFC models, you might also find the following useful: